samclayj/c1-crop-from-exif/README.md

 This works great!
 I did have to change the call to `exiftool` to use `/opt/homebrew/bin/exiftool`.
 Just run `which exiftool` after installation and use the path there.

+For the iPad, just export originals and copy to Mac or use the Cloud Transfer option.
+This transfers edits and ratings, but seems to leave the user crop info in tact so I can run this script and have the in camera crop applied.